 Before Lake Kariba was filled, the existing vegetation was burned, creating a thick layer of fertile soil on land that would become the lake bed.
 As a result the ecology of Lake Kariba is vibrant.
 A number of fish species have been introduced to the lake, notably the sardine-like Kapenta (transported from Lake Tanganyika), which now supports a thriving commercial fishery.
 Other inhabitants of Lake Kariba include Nile crocodiles and hippopotamus.

 Game fish, particularly Tiger fish, which was among the indigenous species of the Zambezi river system, now thrive on the Kapenta, which in turn encourage tourism.
 Both Zambia and Zimbabwe are now attempting to develop the tourism industry along their respective coasts of Lake Kariba.
+Fish eagles, cormorants and other water birds patrol the shorelines, as do occasional herds of elephants.

 Courtesy of Wikipedia